 Two of the most popular online accounting software used by small business owners, professionals, freelancers, and accountants are QuickBooks Online (QBO) and Xero.
 Both pretty much offer the same features that companies need to run accounting tasks like billing and invoicing, completing purchase or sales orders, making bank payments, and even managing payroll.
+When you take the time to consider Xero vs. QuickBooks, what would be the difference?

 QuickBooks has been around longer with its desktop versions so it is the more familiar name for business owners looking to get an accounting system.
 So, it was easier for Intuit, the makers of QuickBooks, to gain users when the online version came out in 2004.